 2.)
 How EMV works

-When you dip your card, the card chip and the issuing financial institution transmit data to verify the card’s legitimacy and to create the unique transaction code.
+When you dip your card, the card chip and the issuing financial institution transmit data to verify the card’s legitimacy and to create a unique transaction code.
 This process takes a bit longer than a swipe.

-EMV cards can also support contactless card reading, also known as near field communication, or NFC.
+EMV cards can also support contactless card reading, also known as near-field communication, or NFC.
 NFC-equipped cards are tapped against a terminal scanner, which reads the data from the card’s embedded computer chip.

 Contactless transactions are faster and more consumer-friendly than dipping; all you need to do is tap!
 Unfortunately, though, the equipment needed to scan them is expensive, so this option is not yet widely available.